JGriffiths47/MS1-GowerClimbingHut/README.md

 - The code used to justify the individual items on index.html and keep them responsive across the full range of device widths was adapted from code available at [css-tricks.com](https://css-tricks.com/equidistant-objects-with-css/).
 The code used can be seen in style.css lines !!!!!!!!!!!!!140 - 151!!!!!!!!!!!!!
 - The code used to create photo carousels on accommodation.html was taken from [Bootstrap](https://getbootstrap.com/docs/4.5/components/carousel/#with-captions)
+- The code used to put an icon in the browser tab was taken from [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-add-a-favicon-to-your-website-with-html)